Liberal Party of Australia: Ideology

 Menzies was an ardent constitutional monarchist, who supported the monarchy in Australia and links to the Commonwealth of Nations.
-Today the party is divided on the question of republicanism, with some (such as former leader Scott Morrison) being monarchists, while others (such as his predecessor Malcolm Turnbull) are republicans.
-The Menzies Government formalised Australia's alliance with the United States in 1951 and the party has remained a strong supporter of the mutual defence treaty.
+Today the party is divided on the question of republicanism, with some (such as former leader Peter Dutton) being monarchists, while others (such as his successor Sussan Ley) are republicans.
+The Menzies government formalised Australia's alliance with the United States in 1951 and the party has remained a strong supporter of the mutual defence treaty.

 Domestically, Menzies presided over a fairly regulated economy in which utilities were publicly owned, and commercial activity was highly regulated through centralised wage-fixing and high tariff protection.
 Liberal leaders from Menzies to Malcolm Fraser generally maintained Australia's high tariff levels.
-At that time the Liberals' coalition partner, the Country Party, the older of the two in the coalition (now known as the "National Party"), had considerable influence over the government's economic policies.
-It was not until the late 1970s and through their period out of power federally in the 1980s that the party came to be influenced by what was known as the "New Right"—a conservative liberal group who advocated market deregulation, privatisation of public utilities, reductions in the size of government programs and tax cuts.
+At that time the Liberals' coalition partner, the Country Party, the older of the two in the coalition (now known as the National Party), had considerable influence over the government's economic policies.
+It was not until the late 1970s and through their period out of power federally in the 1980s that the party came to be influenced by what was known as the New Right—a conservative liberal group who advocated market deregulation, privatisation of public utilities, reductions in the size of government programs and tax cuts.

-Socially, while liberty and freedom of enterprise form the basis of its beliefs, elements of the party include both what is termed "small-l liberalism" and social conservatism.
-Historically, Liberal Governments have been responsible for the carriage of a number of notable "socially liberal" reforms, including the opening of Australia to multiethnic immigration under Menzies and Harold Holt; Holt's 1967 Referendum on Aboriginal Rights; John Gorton's support for cinema and the arts; selection of the first Aboriginal Senator, Neville Bonner, in 1971; and Malcolm Fraser's Aboriginal Land Rights Act 1976.
-A West Australian Liberal, Ken Wyatt, became the first Indigenous Australian elected to the House of Representatives in 2010.
+Socially, while liberty and freedom of enterprise form the basis of its beliefs, elements of the party include both what is termed small-l liberalism and social conservatism.
+Historically, Liberal governments have been responsible for the carriage of a number of notable socially liberal reforms, including the opening of Australia to multiethnic immigration under Menzies and Harold Holt; Holt's 1967 Referendum on Aboriginal Rights; John Gorton's support for cinema and the arts; and Malcolm Fraser's Aboriginal Land Rights Act 1976.

-The Prime Minister of Australia, Scott Morrison, stated the following in his 2019 victory speech;

-This is, this is the best country in the world in which to live.
-It is those Australians that we have been working for, for the last five and a half years since we came to Government, under Tony Abbott's leadership back in 2013.
-It has been those Australians who have worked hard every day, they have their dreams, they have their aspirations; to get a job, to get an apprenticeship, to start a business, to meet someone amazing.
-To start a family, to buy a home, to work hard and provide the best you can for your kids.
-To save for your retirement and to ensure that when you're in your retirement, that you can enjoy it because you've worked hard for it.
-These are the quiet Australians who have won a great victory tonight.

-The Liberal Party is a member of the International Democrat Union and the Asia Pacific Democrat Union.
+The Liberal Party is a member of the International Democracy Union and the Asia Pacific Democrat Union.